-Dream Space will serve as a creative space where CAAPP will host the development of new work by poets, scholars, poet-scholars, and other artistic practitioners whose work intersects with African American and African diasporic poetry and poetics.
-Visiting guests will be afforded funding, time, and space to do research and think at their leisure, meet and collaborate with one another and Pittsburgh-area writers on new projects, and participate in other events as necessary.
+Dream Space is a creative space where CAAPP hosts the development of new work by poets, scholars, poet-scholars, and other artistic practitioners whose work intersects with African American and African diasporic poetry and poetics.
+Visiting guests are afforded funding, time, and space to do research and think at their leisure, meet and collaborate with one another and Pittsburgh-area writers on new projects, and participate in other events as necessary.
 In Dream Space, we encourage cross-genre and cross-disciplinary collaboration.
-Dream Space is now in its roll-out phase.
-As currently imagined, it is composed of two arms:
+It is composed of two arms:

 The CAAPP Residency Program

-We plan to offer both individual and collaborative residencies, where the goal is to create a single work and present that work (or work in progress) to students, faculty, and community members at Co-Lab, a space where audience members will ask the presenter(s) to engage with outside texts to further the creators’ understanding of their own work in progress.
-The collaborative residency will invite teams of poets, scholars, poet-scholars, artists, lawyers, physicists, architects, and thinkers and makers of all varieties, to come together to create a collaborative work in the broader field of poetics for a month or several months at a time.
+Through the Dream Space residency program, we offer both individual and collaborative residencies, where the goal is to create a single work and present that work (or work in progress) to students, faculty, and community members at Co-Lab, a space where audience members ask the presenter(s) to engage with outside texts to further the creators’ understanding of their own work in progress.
+The collaborative residency invites teams of poets, scholars, poet-scholars, artists, lawyers, physicists, architects, and thinkers and makers of all varieties, to come together to create a collaborative work in the broader field of poetics for a month or several months at a time.
 This will be a space for visionary enactment.